Open source runtime. Managed platform on top.

 We deploy 3 AI automations on your infrastructure in 3 weeks.

 Fixed-price Pipelex AI Sprint.
-Reliability threshold contractual.
+Contract-backed reliability threshold.
 Code is yours.

 Add AI methods to Claude Code in minutes